Archive for the ‘ChemComm Milestone’ Category

 What are the main areas of research in your lab and what motivated you to take this direction?

-Our lab is working on synthesis and application of small molecule in biosensing and therapeutics.
-Presently we are broadly working on three area (a) Development of metal-based complexes as anticancer agent and antibacterial agent; (b) Development of high-throughput sensors arrays for Pathogen identification and antimicrobial susceptibility test and, (c) Development of novel luminogens probes having unique property of aggregation induced emission for the detection of amyloids, metal ions or visualization of latent fingerprinting.
+Our laboratory is working on the synthesis and applications of metal complexes in biosensing and therapeutics.
+Presently we are broadly working on three areas: (a) development of metal-based complexes as antibacterial and anticancer agents, (b) design of high-throughput sensor arrays for pathogen identification and antimicrobial susceptibility test, and (c) development of novel luminogens probes having the unique property of aggregation-induced emission (AIE) for the detection of amyloids, metal ions or visualization of latent fingerprinting (LFP), etc.

 Can you set this article in a wider context?

-Latent fingerprinting (LFP) plays an important role in identification of individual mainly in the realm of criminal investigation.
-Our highlight articles have shown the development of aggregation-induced emission luminogens (AIEgens) in the field of LFP detection.
-AIEgens with opulent photophysical properties, such as large Stokes’ shift, high quantum yields, long luminescence lifetimes, high photostability has emerged as potential candidate to provide prima facie evidence of individual identity.
+Latent fingerprinting (LFP) plays an important role in the identification of individuals mainly in the realm of criminal investigation.
+Our highlight article has shown the development of AIEgens in the field of LFP detection.
+AIEgens with opulent photophysical properties, such as large Stokes’ shifts, high quantum yields, long luminescence lifetimes, and high photostability have emerged as potential candidates to provide prima facie evidence of individual identity.

-This highlight focuses on structural design of AIE-active molecules and their interactions involved in LFP detection.
-In addition, several future perspectives and new strategies have been highlighted for overcoming the limitations associated with AIEgen in visualization of LFP.
-We, believe that this “highlight” will help in rational designing of AIE-active molecules and inspire the scientific community to explore full potential of AIE molecules in the field of forensic and biometric science.
+This highlight focuses on the structural design of AIE-active molecules and their interactions involved in LFP detection.
+In addition, several future perspectives and new strategies have been highlighted for overcoming the limitations associated with AIEgens in LFP visualization.
+We believe that this “highlight” will help in the rational design of AIE-active molecules and inspire the scientific community to explore the full potential of AIE materials in the field of forensic and biometric sciences.

 What do you hope your lab can achieve in the coming year?

-In coming year, our lab would like to explore the application of AIEgens in various biosensing and therapy and contribute significantly in the scientific communities.
+In the coming year, our lab would like to explore the application of AIEgens in various biosensing and therapies, and contribute significantly to the scientific community.

 Describe your journey to becoming an independent researcher.